stormpath/stormpath-sdk-java/docs/source/caching.rst

 Cache Regions
 ^^^^^^^^^^^^^

-Cache Regions are automatically created as they are requested - you do not need to configure them explicitly.
+Cache Regions are automatically created as they are requested and use the default ttl and tti - you do not need to configure them explicitly.

 However, if you want to specify a cache region's TTL or TTI, you can do so using a configuration property convention; prefix the region name ``stormpath.cache.`` and suffix the name with ``.ttl`` or ``tti`` for TTL or TTI respectively.